 \subsection{FitzHugh-Nagumo Model (FHN)}

-We examine the capability of LED to capture the evolution of the FitzHugh-Nagumo~\cite{fitzhugh1961impulses,nagumo1962active} equations (FHN).
-The FHN model describes the evolution of an inhibitor $u(x,t)=\rho^{ac}(x,t)$ and an activator density $v(x,t)=\rho^{in}(x,t)$ on the domain $x \in [ 0,L ]$:
+LED is employed to capture the dynamics of the FitzHugh-Nagumo equations (FHN)~\cite{fitzhugh1961impulses,nagumo1962active}.
+The FHN model describes the evolution of an activator $u(x,t)=\rho^{ac}(x,t)$ and an inhibitor density $v(x,t)=\rho^{in}(x,t)$ on the domain $x \in [ 0,L ]$:

-The system evolves under two timescales, with the activator/inhibitor density acting as the ``fast''/``slow'' variable respectively.
+The system evolves periodically under two timescales, with the activator/inhibitor density acting as the ``fast''/``slow'' variable respectively.
 The bifurcation parameter $\epsilon=0.006$ controls the difference in the time-scales.
-We set $D^{u}=1$ and $D^{v}=4$ the diffusion coefficients of the activator and the inhibitor, respectively, and select $L=20$, $\alpha_0=-0.03$ and $\alpha_1=2$.
+We choose $D^{u}=1$, $D^{v}=4$, $L=20$, $\alpha_0=-0.03$ and $\alpha_1=2$.

-\Cref{eq:fhn} is discretized with $N=101$ grid points and solved using the Lattice Boltzmann (LB) method~\cite{karlin2006elements}, with time-step $\Delta_t =0.005$.
-In the following, the mesoscopic solution obtained by LB is considered the fine-grained solution.
-LED is operating on a coarser time-scale $\Delta t=1$, and a coarse latent scale $d_{\bmz}=8$ (increasing the latent scale further did not lead to lower reconstruction error of the LED autoencoder as reported in the SI).
-In this case, LED is not utilizing a MD decoder, as the system under study is deterministic.
-LED is benchmarked against equation free variants ~\cite{lee2020coarse} in the FHN equation in~\Cref{fig:FHN:FHN_latent_dim_test_MNAD}.